priya-bisht23/BloodDonorCRUDApplication/README.md

 4. Delete donor records

-# Steps and Configuration for Deployment

-# Deploying on AWS Elastic Beanstalk
+# Steps and Configuration for Deployment on AWS Elastic Beanstalk

 Install the AWS Elastic Beanstalk CLI